Too Busy to Keep Fit? Try Fitness From Home

 What times can you block out?

-Could you add any kit?
+Could you add any kit or a workout buddy?

 Technology has opened up a world of fitness videos catering for almost any fitness goal.
 With just a laptop and wi-fi you can access pre-recorded fitness videos and, more recently, livestream workouts.